WalletScrutiny/WalletScrutinyCom/_hardware/blackarrowsoftware.ewallet.md

 >
 > eWallet is a lot better than a paper wallet, better than banking security.
 It effectively provides best protection in the industry.
 It produces a paper wallet for backup that can be used to restore your coins should the device fail or get lost.

+An image from the page shows that the user would have been able to sign transactions on the hardware device as well as allow the user to confirm the address where the cryptocurrency would be sent.

 Below are the advertised features:

 > - 100% Trezor compatible, can be updated from mytrezor.com with the latest firmware.